-- 1. This General Permit is designed to regulate air contaminant emissions from oil and gasfired boilers with individual heat capacities greater than 10 million Btu per hour. - 2.
-If there are other emission activities occurring at the facility besides those regulated by this permit, the facility may be required to obtain a Simple or Standard Air Contaminant Discharge Permit (ACDP) or General ACDP Attachment(s), as applicable. - 3.
-Facilities eligible for assignment to this permit have not experienced recurring or serious compliance problems.
+- 1. General Permit AQGP-011 is designed to regulate air contaminant emissions from oil, natural gas, propane, or butane-fired boilers greater than 10 million Btu per hour heat input (with or without distillate oil backup). - 2.
+If there are other emissions activities occurring at the facility besides those regulated by this permit, the facility may be required to obtain a Simple or Standard ACDP or General ACDP Attachment(s), as applicable. - 3.
+Facilities eligible for assignment to this permit have not experienced any ongoing, recurring, or serious compliance problems.